cybertronai/imagenet18_old/README.md

 python train.py --machines=16
 ```

+Your AWS account needs to have high enough limit in order to reserve this number of p3.16xlarge instances.
+The code will set up necessary infrastructure like EFS, VPC, subnets, keypairs and placement groups.
+Therefore permissions for these those resources are needed.

 # Checking progress

 Machines print progress to local stdout as well as logging TensorBoard event files to EFS.
 You can: